ink-ru/Jubby3/README.md

 # Jubby3

-Ugliest attempt to make infinity loop slider.
+~~Simpliest~~ Ugliest attempt to make infinity loop slider with:
+ * JavaScript
+ * jQuery

 This is more education R&D than usfull thin.